 Graham has three decades of innovation experience from academic leadership and consulting for the pharmaceutical and biotechnology sectors.
 Following his Ph.
 D. at Imperial College London, a native of North Wales was awarded a NATO fellowship and moved to Harvard University, where he worked with Nobel Laureate E. J. Corey.
 His independent academic career spanned 25 years and generated >$100 million in external funding and 165 peer-reviewed publications in the fields of drug discovery, drug delivery, process technology, regulatory science, and medical devices.
 He has held a number of leadership roles in the academy, including pro-vice-chancellor, vice provost, and institute director, and has experience in technology transfer, licensing, and public-private partnership development.
 He has been a regular consultant to the pharmaceutical and biotechnology industry and was an advisor to the FDA in the development of the biosimilars approval pathway.
 Graham has also been instrumental in establishing and advising a large number of technology-based startup companies, including Auspex Pharma, which was acquired in 2015 for $3.5B.
 Graham joined Novartis from Tufts University Medical Center, where he was Professor of Medicine and Director of Translational Research and Director of Research Partnerships at their Clinical and Translational Science Institute (CTSI).
 The CTSI network involves Tufts, MIT, Brandeis and Northeastern Universities, and 35 additional clinical and corporate partners with over 1,200 active clinical trials and annual revenues of >$6 Billion.
 Graham established their innovation program in biomarkers, medical devices, and sensors, and was a key driver for the CTSI mentoring system.
 Graham sits on several advisory and editorial boards and has been the recipient of numerous awards for scientific and technological development.
 He was awarded the DSc in 2006 for contributions to medicinal chemistry.

-Dr. Austin Kozman is an R&D Sr. Director at PepsiCo working in the External Innovation team.
-The External Innovation (XI) team is an upstream, externally facing department within PepsiCo R&D. We actively scout to identify and develop strategic partnerships with external collaborators.
+Dr. Austin Kozman is a senior director of R&D at PepsiCo, leading the external innovation (XI) team.
+The XI team is an upstream, externally facing department within PepsiCo R&D. We actively scout for, identify, and develop strategic partnerships with external collaborators.
 Our goal is to locate key external insights, business models, and technical unlocks and new capabilities that, when partnered with PepsiCo’s robust internal R&D expertise, will yield disruptive innovation in our core products and/or new and emerging products.

-We are currently exploring novel technology spaces that can dramatically impact our portfolio of foods and beverages.
-We are interested in improving all facets of our supply chain—from raw material inputs to the consumer consumption—and identifying global efficiencies in crop science, ingredients, processing, packaging, equipment, distribution/fleet, retail, and e-commerce.
-We are also committed to sustainability for our planet and our communities.
+PepsiCo is currently exploring novel technology spaces that can dramatically impact their portfolio of foods and beverages.
+They’re interested in improving all facets of their supply chain — from raw material inputs all the way to the consumer consumption — and identifying global efficiencies in areas including crop science, ingredients, processing, packaging, equipment, distribution/fleet, retail, and ecommerce.
+They’re also committed to sustainability for our planet and our communities.